 Express Scripts mobile app

-Members who use a smartphone should download the Express Scripts Mobile app at the app store or go to the Express Scripts website at www.express-scripts.com.
-This application provides a host of services including refills and renewals and a section called Medicine Cabinet (to check interactions, claims and history, which is great for reviewing a past drug you have taken).
-Best of all, if you have forgotten your drug card, the app has a copy available by just tapping the Prescription ID Card.
+Members who use a smartphone should download the Express Scripts Mobile app at the app store for their cellphone.
+The app provides a host of services, including refills and renewals and a section called Medicine Cabinet (to check interactions, claims and history, which is great for reviewing a past drug you have taken).
+Best of all, if you have forgotten your drug card, the app has a copy available by tapping the Prescription ID Card.